SufficientlySecure/html-textview/README.md

 # HtmlTextView for Android

 HtmlTextView is an extended TextView component for Android, which can load HTML and converts it into Spannable for displaying it.
-It is a replacement for usage of the WebView component, which behaves strange on some Android versions, flickers while Loading, etc.
+It is a replacement for usage of the WebView component, which behaves strange on some Android versions, flickers while loading, etc.

 ## Tags supported by Android ([history of Html class](https://github.com/android/platform_frameworks_base/commits/master/core/java/android/text/Html.java))
 * ``<p>``